tjparnell/biotoolbox/docs/apps/manipulate_datasets.md

 - **gsort** (menu option **g**)

-    The entire data table is sorted by increasing genomic position, first by chromosome then by start position.
-These columns must exist and have recognizable names (e.g. 'chromo', 'chromosome', 'start').
+	The entire data table is sorted by increasing genomic position, first by chromosome then by start position, then by end position (shortest length first).
+For GFF flavored files, however, features are sorted by decreasing length to accomodate parent features and tabix indexing.
+A sane chromosome sort order is employed that recognizes numeric values (including Roman numerals).
+Coordinate columns must exist.

 - **null** (menu option **N**)